Unmesh-Kumar/Unmesh-Kumar.github.io/index.md

 ## Who Am I?
 Hey there!
 Nice to see you at my github page :)
-I am a Computer Science sophomore at [Indian Institute of Technology Roorkee](https://www.iitr.ac.in/)(Batch of ‘22) pursuing B.Tech in [Computer Science and Engineering](https://www.iitr.ac.in/departments/CSE/).
+I am a Sophomore at [Indian Institute of Technology Roorkee](https://www.iitr.ac.in/)(Batch of ‘22) pursuing B.Tech in [Computer Science and Engineering](https://www.iitr.ac.in/departments/CSE/).